jetthoughts/jetthoughts.github.io/content/blog/how-setup-default-values-for-attributes-in-ruby-on-rails-programming/index.md

 And that's it!

-##It is worth mentioning:
+## It is worth mentioning:
 - Do not override with default values original changes, which breaks the ActiveRecord contract:
 ```ruby
 def set_defaults
   name = "First Last"
 end
 ```
-(This unexpected behavior will provide confusion for developers)
+(This unexpected behavior will confuse developers)

 - Do not set defaults after validations.
-Prefer to add default values only before validation, to make sure that we support consistency
+Prefer to add default values only before validation to make sure that we support consistency
 ```ruby
 before_save :set_defaults